Cutoff stability under distributional constraints with an application to summer internship matching: Preliminaries

 Suppose $M$ is feasible.
 Define a flow $f$ on $G_M$ as follows: \begin{itemize} \item $f(s,p)=x_{s,p}$, $\forall s\in S, p\in P_s$ \item $f(s^*,s)=\sum_{p\in P_s} x_{s,p}$, $\forall s\in S$ \item $f(p,t^*)=\sum_{s\in S_p} x_{s,p}$, $\forall p\in P$ \end{itemize} It is easy to see that this is a feasible flow of size $|M|$.
 Now suppose that $G_M$ admits a feasible flow $f$ of size $|M|$.
 Set $x_{s,p}=f(s,p)$, $\forall s\in S, p\in P_s$.
 We can then show that this $\{x_{s,p}\}$ satisfies the conditions of feasibility.

-Now that we have established the claim, we use the fact that the maximum flow problem can be solved in $O(V^3)$ time, using for instance, the algorithm proposed by \citet{MKM78}. $V(G_M)=|S|+|P|+2$ and, given a matching M, $G_M$ can be constructed in $O((|S|+|P|)^2)$ time.
+Now that we have established the claim, we use the fact that the maximum flow problem can be solved in $O(|V|^3)$ time (where $V$ is the set of vertices), using for instance, the algorithm proposed by \citet{MKM78}. $V(G_M)=|S|+|P|+2$ and, given a matching $M$, $G_M$ can be constructed in $O((|S|+|P|)^2)$ time.
 We can check whether $M$ is feasible in $O(\max\{|S|,|P|\}^3)$ time by computing a maximum flow and verifying whether it equals $|M|$. \end{proof}

 Note that by the integer property of the network flow problem, if all the capacities of the supervisors are integer and the flow is feasible then an integer funding allocation exists.